 Spark is hallmark of Advocare, a drink that I would describe as a cocktail of Red Bull, Adderall, and Kool-Aid.
 It will make you want to organize your closets and pull a truck down the street with your teeth.

-I will not be drinking Spark (OK maybe once in a blue moon when I need to stay up past 10).
+I will not be replacing black coffee with Spark, but I will sneak one once in a blue moon when I need to stay up past 10.

 What was I willing to do?